Australian of the Year Award

 Senior Australian of the Year

-2013 Senior Australian of the Year, Ian Maddocks.
+2014 Senior Australian of the Year, Fred Chaney.
 Image courtesy of the National Australia Day Council.

 The Senior Australian of the Year Award began in 1999.
 It honours Australians aged 60 years and over who continue to make a significant contribution to the nation.

-2013 Local Hero, shane Phillips.
+2014 Local Hero, Tim Conolan.
 Image courtesy of the National Australia Day Council.

 The Local Heroes Award was introduced in 2003.
 It recognises the outstanding work of local communities, and provides an opportunity for more Australians to be recognised for their dedication to improving the lives of those in their neighbourhood.
 The first national Local Hero 2003 was Superintendent Brian Parry, AFSM, who was recognised for his long service to firefighting.
-Other local heroes include patient advocate Toni Hoffman (2006); Jonathon Welch AM (2008); Graeme Drew (2009); Ronni Kahn (2010); Donald Ritchie OAM (2011) and (2012).
+Other local heroes include patient advocate Toni Hoffman (2006); Ronni Kahn (2010); Donald Ritchie OAM (2011) ; Lynne Sawyers (2012) and Shane Phillips (2013).

 Nominations and selection